 - After a target has been designated, it takes a few seconds for the Orbital Strike to fire.
 Allied units are warned about incoming strike via radio message.

-- Damage to friendly units is greatly reduced, to the point that you can call Orbital Strikes at your own Constructed Bases, and it is likely to deal less damage to allied base than enemies.
+- Damage to friendly units is greatly reduced, to the point that you can call Orbital Strikes at your own Constructed Bases that are being overrun with enemies, and the OS is likely to deal less damage than enemies would.

 - Orbital Strike consumes charge from the Uplink based on the distance.
 For example, an Orbital Strike within 33% of maximum striking distance will consume 33% of the Uplink’s charge.
 Thus, it is possible to call in several close range Orbital Strikes in a row, provided the Uplink is sufficiently charged,